juhkure/IdleScape/README.md

 The game's initial page allows the user to create and log in to their character/account.
 Upon logging in, the main page will show them:

--Skills and their levels
+- Skills and their levels
--Total level and experience
+- Total level and experience
--User's current chosen activity
+- User's current chosen activity
--Experience amount that the activity produces
+- Experience amount that the activity produces

 The player can choose an activity to log their participation in from a list of different activities.
 This chosen activity determines the amount of experience and the target skill this experience goes to.
 For example, a combat activity would reward the player with experience towards combat skills like strength and hitpoints.
 Or the player could choose a skilling activity like fishing to further their levels in the fishing skill.